campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

   <span class="titleImageCaption text--secondary"><a href="https://en.wikipedia.org/wiki/Re:Zero_%E2%88%92_Starting_Life_in_Another_World">Re: Zero</a>, everyone.
 The waifu gang is all here.
 Pick a side, fight to death, and more importantly, buy as many figurines and body pillows as you can!</span>
 </div>

 One thing that's important to note is that the anime industry's "character-based merchandising" includes both physical AND digital sales.
 Physical sales cover the obvious revenue streams, such as [$100+ figurines of your favorite waifus](https://goodsmileshop.com/en/On-Sale-Now/Available-Now/Emilia/p/GSC_SCA_WD_00137?site=goodsmile-global&lang=en&utm_source=GSCPRODUCT&utm_medium=7076&utm_campaign=desktopsite) that cost $4 to make, posters, expensive blu-rays, explicit body-pillows.
-This has been the anime industry's bread-and-butter for a while, but it's old news at this point.
+This has been the anime industry's bread-and-butter for decades.

 Perhaps more insidious is what's covered by the "digital" part of character-based merchandising: [Gacha Games](https://en.wikipedia.org/wiki/Gacha_game).
 For those unaware of what gacha games are, they're like "loot boxes", but instead of getting guns, skins, or abilities, you get anime characters.
 More to-the-point, you get anime waifus.

 Players spend real money to gamble—yes, it's gambling, since there's a very high chance that the player will not get what they wanted—on a chance to score their favorite waifus.
 Since each dollar spent on each gambling attempt is almost pure profit, this monetization technique is *very lucrative*, and has cropped up in *many* japanese anime tie-in mobile games.
-The [Anime Industry's 2019 report](https://aja.gr.jp/download/anime-industry-report-2019-summary_) specifically mentions that gacha games may overtake physical merchandising revenue in the near future based on current trends.
+The [Anime Industry's 2019 report](https://aja.gr.jp/download/anime-industry-report-2019-summary_) claims that, because gacha games have exploded in popularity, the revenue from these games may overtake physical merchandising revenue in the near future.

 The main takeaway is that, if these gacha games are exploitative enough, and they're tied to a popular-enough anime franchise with popular waifus, these games can make *absurd* amounts of money.
 [Fate/Grand Order, for example, has made over $4,000,000,000 to date](https://en.wikipedia.org/wiki/List_of_highest-grossing_mobile_games).